Kolman-Freecss/Kolman-Freecss-Server/server/_java/kolmanfreecss.datagithub/README.md

 ### General

 - Java 22
+- Spring AOP
+  - Auxiliar Join Components to log the requests and responses.
+- OpenAPI/Swagger docs v2
+  - To document the API.
 - Springboot 3
 - Spring Actuator
   - You can check the health of the application in the following URL: `http://localhost:8080/actuator` or just `http://localhost:8080/actuator/health`